Should I Watch..? Frozen

 What else should I watch?

 For me though, Pixar remain the best.
-Even their weaker efforts are still better than a lot of the opposition while films like Inside Out (11) and WALL·E (12) are utterly spectacular, brilliantly written and superbly entertaining.
+Even their weaker efforts are still better than a lot of the opposition while films like Inside Out and WALL·E are utterly spectacular, brilliantly written, superbly entertaining and completely stand apart from other animated movies.
 These are the benchmarks the others have to reach and until now, only Frozen has truly done so.

 © 2015 Benjamin Cox